PPC Management Checklist – Excel Formatted

 Hitting Benchmark Conversion Rate

-• Our PPC spotcheck provides for a good and consistent way to audit whether cost per conversion per campaign is trending up or down.
+• Our PPC spot check provides for a good and consistent way to audit whether cost per conversion per campaign is trending up or down.
 This is a good time to determine whether to invest more in top performers or divest from poor performers.

 Device Spotcheck

 • For example, we have a client that sells luxury desks that average over $3,000 per desk.
-It’s very rare for that expensive of a product that people will make a purchase on their phone.
+It’s very rare for a product at that price point to be purchased on a phone.
 The consumer is typically on their desktop at work or at a home office making the purchase.
-Because of this, we bid up on desktop by +25% and we bid down aggressively on mobile, by -75%… We also work with a client that sells protective cases for smartphones, tablets, iPads, etc. This performs very well on mobile because people are literally purchasing something for their phones so we bid up on mobile.
-There is a A LOT more volume on mobile than desktop so as a general rule of thumb, we bid down by -10% on mobile.
-Each client is different and this is something you should always look into during your PPC spotcheck.
+Because of this, we increase our bid on desktop by +25% and we bid down aggressively on mobile, by -75%.
+This means that if we have a $10 max cost per click, with the adjustment, our max on desktop would be $12.50 and our max bid on mobile would be $2.50.

-Advertising Spotcheck
+Advertement Spotcheck

 Ad Extension Spotcheck

-• Sitelinks, callouts, location extensions and call extensions are just some of the extensions Google provides you with.
+• Sitelinks, callouts, location and call extensions are just some of the extension options Google provides you with.
 It’s important to make sure these are up and running.
 There’s also valuable insight you’ll learn from your ad extensions.
 For example, which sitelink is receiving the highest click through rate and most clicks?
 Are more people requesting directions or calling directly?
 Sitelinks are great additional features for your advertisements and you want to leverage them and optimize them.

 Auction Insights